-DAY-TO-DAY PROGRAM ZAMBIA SEPTEMBER 2015 - 10 days/9 nights
+DAY-TO-DAY PROGRAM ZAMBIA SEPTEMBER 2021 - 10 days/9 nights

-Join award-winning professional nature photographer Marsel van Oosten, videographer Daniella Sibbing and expert local guides on a Squiver photography tour to Zambia.
-Marsels photographs are featured in galleries and museums, and are used in advertising, design, and magazines such as National Geographic, Science Illustrated, and Geo.
-During this trip, he will be sharing his photographic knowledge with you.
+Join award-winning professional nature photographer Greg Du Toit or Marsel van Oosten on a Squiver photography tour to Zambia!
+During this trip, they will be sharing their photographic knowledge with you personally.

 Squiver Photo Tours are designed exclusively for nature and wildlife enthusiasts.
 The trip includes casual lectures, briefings appropriate to each day's activities, in-the-field tips, image reviews and flexible instruction topics to suit photographers of any skill level.
-Our group size is very small (a maximum of 6 guests in Zambia), enabling us to give personal attention to all participants.
+Our group size is very small (a maximum of 7 guests in Zambia), enabling us to give personal attention to all participants.
 Our guests are like-minded photo enthusiasts, which makes the tour even more enjoyable.

-Marsel will be available for any questions or extra tutoring you might want.
-He is shooting alongside you and will be circulating amongst the group, for extra guidance in the field.
-During the day, when the light is harsh, you'll have time to relax, upload your images to your laptop and select images you would like to have discussed by Marsel during the image reviews.
-At location we make use of expert guides with in-depth knowledge of the region and we will have the owner of the lodge (Grant Cummings) join our group.
-He is a very enthusiastic photographer himself and will help us make sure that you get the best photographic opportunities available in the region.
+We offer two tours in Zambia, one with Marsel van Oosten & Daniella Sibbing, and one tour hosted by Greg Du Toit.
+They will be available for any questions or extra tutoring you might want during the tour.
+Marsel or Greg is shooting alongside you and will be circulating amongst the group, for extra guidance in the field.
+During the day, when the light is harsh, you'll have time to relax, upload your images to your laptop and select images you would like to have discussed by Marsel or Greg during the image reviews.
+At location we make use of expert guides with in-depth knowledge of the region.